Getting The Most From SNMP

 While you're planning your SNMP network management, you should think about the quality of network management you want to achieve.
 SNMP is a simple protocol, but that doesn't limit what you can do with it.

-A well-designed SNMP system will support advanced network management features, such as:
+A well-designed SNMP system will support advanced network management features.
+This includes:

-- Detailed information about the state of every device on your network
+- Detailed info about the state of every device on your network.

 How SNMP manages detailed information

 The real power of SNMP isn't its small command set, but the way it describes devices.

 Each device in an SNMP network is defined by a data file called the Management Information Base, or MIB.
 The MIB defines the device as a set of managed objects- values that can be read or changed by the SNMP manager.
 Managed objects can include alarm elements, controls, device uptime, or other aspects of the device.

 Device elements must be listed in the MIB for them to be visible to the SNMP manager.
 All SNMP devices support a generic MIB that defines generic traps.
 But, to use advanced network management features, you need to be able to use granular traps that contain device-specific info.
 Granular traps require detailed MIBs that fully describe the managed objects of your devices.